Joe started preparing for the Uniform Bar Exam (in Kansas) with just seven weeks to go.

 Searching for a solution to essay struggles

-As Joe went through his studies, he found out that essays were particularly challenging.
+As Joe went through his studies, he found out that the MEEs were particularly challenging for him.

 “Essays were a real issue for me because a lot of the essay topics were completely new to me.
 I didn’t have any experience with them.”